petersalmon/petersalmon.github.io/README.md

 In this project, an ARIMA model and Facebook's Prophet model are used to forecast the future views of some of their most popular web pages with 95% accuracy.

+### The Technological Hype Cycle: Is it All Hype?

+View this project on [my blog](https://petersalmon.github.io/blog/Hype-Cycle-Analysis/) or [Jupyter nbviewer](http://localhost:8888/notebooks/Desktop/Projects/Portfolio/Hype_Cycle_Analysis/hype_cycle_analysis.ipynb#)

+Utilized time series analytics and predictive modeling to forecast the future trajectory of several emerging tech trends, with 95% accuracy, utilizing an ARIMA model and over 10 years of Google Trends’ time series data.

 Explanatory Posts